mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 To review a suggestion or pretranslation, [search](search_filters.md) for unreviewed or pretranslated strings in the sidebar.

 If the current translation is acceptable, either click on the `APPROVE` button in the lower-right side of the editing space, or click on the approve icon to the right of the text.
 This will transform the suggestion or pretranslation into an approved translation.
-In case of suggestions, the approved translation will also be stored in version control system (where applicable).
+In the case of suggestions, the approved translation will also be stored in the version control system (where applicable).

 ![Approve button](../../assets/images/pontoon/translate/approve_button.png "Editing space in Pontoon with the green APPROVE button")

 If the current translation is **not** acceptable, it can be rejected by clicking the reject icon to the right of the suggestion.
 After rejecting a suggestion or pretranslation, it’s also possible to delete it completely by clicking the trashcan icon.
-In case of pretranslations, the rejected text will be also removed from version control systems (where applicable).
+In the case of pretranslations, the rejected text will be also removed from version control systems (where applicable).

 Alternatively, it’s possible to provide a different suggestion: turn on `Make Suggestions`, edit the translation as appropriate, and click `SUGGEST`.
 This will add the translation as a new suggested string.